A vegan gluten free pumpkin pie with a rich creamy custard like filling that's made with only 9 ingredients! So easy and absolutely delicious.

 - Cashew Milk - use a higher fat milk for added creaminess.
 This recipe can be made nut free by substituting for a nut free dairy free milk.

 - Cornstarch - this helps to thicken the pie filling.

 - Molasses - maple syrup, honey, brown sugar, or dark corn syrup can be used instead in a pinch, although the taste will change a bit.

 - Seasonings - pumpkin pie seasoning adds the classic flavors you love in pumpkin pie, and salt helps to enhance the taste.
 Vanilla extract offers a nice sweetness without overpowering.

 - Gluten Free Pie Crust - keep this pumpkin pie vegan and gluten free by using this homemade pie crust recipe.
 You can make this even quicker by using a store-bought pie crust.

 How To Make Vegan Gluten-Free Pumpkin Pie

-This might be the easiest pie you'll ever make, no kidding!
+When it comes to vegan pumpkin pie recipes, this might be the easiest you'll ever make, no kidding!
 Here is what you need to do: